poshjosh/automate-jamstack/README.md

 SITE_REPOSITORY_URL=[VALUE REQUIRED]
 ```

-- From the above, you can see that you need a git repository, from where your site content will be pulled.
+- From the above, you need a public git repository, from where your site content will be pulled.

 - Now you are ready to get going.
 Just open a terminal/command prompt and
 run this script: `scripts/launch-script.sh`